MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-getpriority.md

 ---
 title: IBackgroundCopyJob GetPriority method
 description: Retrieves the priority level for the job.
-The priority level determines when the job is processed relative to other jobs in the transfer queue. ms.assetid: '2F778B35-8DBB-4540-88C2-A2E18EBB0D89'
+The priority level determines when the job is processed relative to other jobs in the transfer queue. ms.assetid: 2F778B35-8DBB-4540-88C2-A2E18EBB0D89
+keywords:
+- GetPriority method
+- GetPriority method, IBackgroundCopyJob interface
-keywords: ["GetPriority method", "GetPriority method, IBackgroundCopyJob interface", "IBackgroundCopyJob interface, GetPriority method"]
+- IBackgroundCopyJob interface, GetPriority method
 topic_type:
 - apiref
 api_name: